rjpcasalino/blog_bt/src/posts/2022-08-19-Alpine-Up-and-Running.md

 Finally, as root begin installing goodies:

-	# become root
+	# become root or use doas
 	su -
 	# add basics
 	apk add man mandocs openbox xterm terminus-font doas

-...and some other crap (using doas):
+...and some other crap:

+	apk add acpi git neofetch feh cwm polybar xinit light
+	# acpi is a client for battery, power, and thermal readings
-	apk add git neofetch feh # feh is for wallpaper
+	# git for duh, neofetch for hacker factor, and feh is for wallpaper

-	apk add cwm # calm window manager
+	# the calm window manager

-	apk add polybar

-	apk add xinit
+	# polybar is a great status bar

-	apk add light # for backlight control
+	# light for backlight control

+	# Getting bluetooth working requires dbus and bluez
-	apk add dbus dbus-openrc # for bluetooth
+	apk add dbus dbus-openrc

 	apk add bluez bluez-openrc bluez-alsa
 	# bluez-alsa is needed to get bluetooth headsets to work

-	# oddly found this here: https://wiki.postmarketos.org/index.php?title=Bluetooth&mobileaction=toggle_view_desktop
+	# oddly found that out here: https://wiki.postmarketos.org/index.php?title=Bluetooth&mobileaction=toggle_view_desktop
 	# Getting bluetooth working requires dbus and bluez

 	# Check out dbus here: https://www.freedesktop.org/wiki/Software/dbus/
 	# Remember to add bluetooth to runtime so it works at boot

 	# audio is easy with alsa drivers and such
 	apk add alsa-utils alsa-utils-doc alsa-lib alsaconf alsa-ucm-conf

 	# read more about alsa here: https://en.wikipedia.org/wiki/Advanced_Linux_Sound_Architecture

 	# to change shell we need libuser
 	apk add libuser

-	# Alpine uses ash as default shell but we want bash
+	# Alpine uses ash as default shell but we might want bash
 	apk add bash

 	# Ok, done with apk for now

 	touch /etc/login.defs
 	# make sure /etc/default is around
-	touch /etc/default/adduser
+	touch /etc/default/useradd

 	# pick bash if you want
 	doas lchsh <user>